- Basic information

 10th anniversary of the opening of the Spinal Unit in Motol

-In 2014, the Spinal Unit in Motol celebrates its first round birthday.
-And he definitely has nothing to be ashamed of.
-Thanks to all who passed through the spinal unit, she moved a long way further.
-And because it's nice when there's something to celebrate, we did.
-On Thursday, October 16, 2014, all those who were somehow connected with the spinal unit in those ten years met at the Biograf Club.
-On this occasion, we also presented the newly created brochure About Meetings and Support at the Spinal Unit.
+In 2014, the Spinal Unit in Motola celebrates its first round birthday.
+And he certainly has nothing to be ashamed of.
+Thanks to everyone who went through the spinal unit, it has moved a long way further.
+And because it's nice to have something to celebrate, we celebrated too.
+On Thursday, October 16, 2014, everyone who was somehow connected with the spinal unit over the past ten years gathered at the Biograf Club.
+On this occasion, we also presented the newly created brochure About meetings and support at the Spinal Unit.
 It is intended for the families and loved ones of our patients.
-Its goal is to make it at least a little easier to start the long journey that patients have on the spinal unit in front of them.
+Her goal is to at least make the beginning of the long journey that patients in the spinal unit have ahead of them a little easier.

 We didn't have a birthday cake, but if we blow out candles on one, it's clear what we want.
 As many good ends as possible for our patients!